Secret Lecturer: Big ‘buts’ over Brexit

 Minimum salary limit could cause havoc

 So the skills gap is widening and yet current Brexit proposals only permit entry to Britain by overseas workers able to show they have jobs to go to that pay a minimum £30,000 pa.
-As David Hughes points out, this will hamper recruitment for post-16 roles that the UK needs filled during the 2020s.
+As David Hughes points out, this will hamper recruitment for post-16 roles that the UK needs to be filled during the 2020s.
 Something has to give.

 Whatever the UK’s future in Europe, colleges have a huge role to play in filling the widening skills gap and in reassuring our friends and neighbours in Europe and across the world that we still very much welcome – and need - people from overseas.